embedded-systems-design/project_esd_website_source/content/circuit-design/bypass-capacitor-basics.md

 ---
+title: Bypass capacitor basics
 tags:
   - components
   - filter
   - noise
   - capacitors
-- ics
+  - circuit-design
-title: Bypass capacitor basics
 ---

 A bypass capacitor (aka "filter cap") is a small capacitor that dampens electrical noise moving toward an IC.
 Electrical noise can cause circuit malfunctions.
 Unless otherwise specified in the data sheet of an IC, a 0.1 µF non-polarized ceramic capacitor usually makes a good bypass capacitor.